anvilistas/tabulator/README.md

 - keys in the tabulator `column` definition
 - keys in the tabulator `column_defaults` definition

-Snake case is not supported for any values in the definition.
+Snake case is not supported for any values in a definition.

 e.g.